 Children in Worship

 Children are welcome at all of our worship services.
-A special Children’s Message is given at the 8:15 and 11:00 service.
+A special Children’s Message is given at all of our services.
 Check out the Children's Worship Supplies located in just inside the Sanctuary to the left.
 It is stocked full of coloring and activity sheets that relate to the Scripture readings, fun "sermon notes" for active learning and other fun items for those needing something to fidget with during the service.
 There are also a few baskets located in the back full of clipboards with activities.
-Spending time in worship is important for little ones, but if you are looking for a little more wiggle room, the Nursery is open for children for children 5 years and younger during the 8:15/11:00.
-Sunday School is available during the 9:30 service for all ages.
+Spending time in worship is important for little ones, but if you are looking for a little more wiggle room, the Nursery is open for children for children 5 years and younger.

 We encourage you to talk to your child about bringing an offering to Sunday School each week.
 This is an excellent way to help your child form a good habit of "giving back" to God.
 A time will be set aside during class each week to pray over and recognize the offerings received.
 Each week, it will be handed over to support our church's Mission of the Month.
 Parents: please help your children understand the importance of contributing to the mission and ministries of their church by taking a minute to explain the process to them.
 We believe that the act of financial giving is an important part of the faith journey that Christians walk throughout their lives.
 Being generous with our blessings is a spiritual act that is encouraged in the Bible.
 With your help our children will start to see their donations as a way of taking ownership in our churches amazing ministries and programs.
 Remember: There is no amount that is too small! :)